04 May Charles Bonnet Syndrome

 ‘Charles Bone… who?’
 I asked, confused by this sudden unexpected turn of conversation.

-‘OK, let me explain,’ Dr Harper said kindly.
+‘Okay, let me explain,’ Dr. Harper said kindly.
 ‘Charles Bonnet was a Swiss naturalist who was born in the 1700s.
 He discovered a curious condition in his elderly grandfather, who was nearly completely blind due to cataracts.
 The old man regularly experienced visual hallucinations, including random patterns and even people and places.
 Sound familiar?’

-‘No, Andrew, not at all,’ Dr Harper reassured me.
+‘No, Andrew, not at all,’ Dr. Harper reassured me.
 ‘Do you know how perception works?
-In layman’s terms, your eyes take in light, via the iris and pupil, which is then processed via the retina and translated into electrical signals which are decoded by the brain, which simply organises these signals into a recognisable image.
+In layman’s terms, your eyes take in light, via the iris and pupil, which is then processed via the retina and translated into electrical signals which are decoded by the brain, which simply organizes these signals into a recognizable image.
 With me so far?’

 I nodded, finally starting to understand.

-‘When the retina becomes damaged, such as those that have undergone macular degeneration, those signals become warped and jumbled,’ Dr Harper went on.
+‘When the retina becomes damaged, such as those that have undergone macular degeneration, those signals become warped and jumbled,’ Dr. Harper went on.
 ‘The brain still receives them, so it does its job, translating these distorted signals into an image.
 It kind of fills in the gaps for you.
-Sometimes it fills these gaps with colours, patterns, creatures and places that aren’t present.
+Sometimes it fills these gaps with colors, patterns, creatures, and places that aren’t present.
 And this is called Charles Bonnet Syndrome.’

 I nearly wept with relief.
 ‘So I’m not mad?’
 I cried.